‘Victoria’s Secret’ Model Elsa Hosk Goes Topless & Censors Chest With Just Her Hands On Instagram

-Victoria’s Secret model, Elsa Hosk, is sizzling in her newest Instagram photos.
+Victoria’s Secret model Elsa Hosk is sizzling in her newest Instagram photos.
 She went topless for a series of five photos, which showed her wearing a ton of jewelry and a pair of jeans.
 The first picture was a close-up of Elsa from her chest up, as she censored herself with just her hands.
 She wore numerous rings on her right and left hands, plus she wore three necklaces of different lengths.
 The model gave a sultry look to the camera while rocking dark mascara and nude lipstick.
 She wore her hair down with a center part and loose waves.

 The photo was taken for an ad campaign with Logan Hollowell, a jewelry company.
 So that explains all of Elsa’s bling.
 The other photos in the post were less revealing, but just as eye-catching.
 The second picture focused on Elsa’s face as she laid her hands on her face and in front of her lips, while another showed her biting on her left thumb while covering her chest with her right arm.

 The model also credited the photographer, Zoey Grossman.
-They have an impressive portfolio shooting many highly recognizable celebrities, including Rosie Huntington-Whiteley, Jennifer Aniston and Cindy Crawford.
+They have an impressive portfolio shooting many highly recognizable celebrities, including Rosie Huntington-Whiteley, Jennifer Aniston, and Cindy Crawford.
 Zoey’s also recently shot Candice Swanepoel and Charlize Theron.

 But that’s not all, with Elsa sharing two more sets of photos from the same photoshoot on her feed.
 The other pictures include Elsa going braless under a white tank and also topless again, plus a series of photos where she held a red poppy flower.